Updated: Aug 8

 •The constitutional terminology of Aboriginal Peoples as stated in Section 35

 •Generally accepted terminology and refers to First Nations, Métis and Inuit

 •There is no legal definition for the word ‘Indigenous’ in Canada

 Thanks and have a great day and let us know if we can teach you more on our Indigenous Awareness programs.
-Please feel free to contact us at (705) 657-1126
+If you are thinking about doing business with a First Nations Community and not sure how to get started, please feel free to contact us at (705) 657-1126

 or by Email: firstname.lastname@example.org